otonyoadmin/knowledgebaseotonyo/pages/01.home/article02/item.md

 media: video
 ---

-The Ideal Pragmatist provides the clear framework for the ideal role in service of the goals of Desire Dynamics.
-Inclusive integration of constantly emergent human knowledge is the core function of the Desire Dynamics modalities for conscious management.
+The Ideal Pragmatist provides a cloak framework for the ideal role in service of the goals of Desire Dynamics.
+Process orientated origins enable effortless engagement using flow controls directed by experiences.
+Infinetely inclusive, designed for conitnuous integration of constantly emergent human knowledge during positive participation in the present.
 ![](p034pc7s.jpg)

-Emulating the role of The Ideal Pragmatist, using the ideal attitude enables the highest common denominator and enlivens positive participation in the present.
+By reimagining, inhabiting and emulating the role of The Ideal Pragmatist, using the ideal attitude, while navigating with the highest common denominator you will enliven positive participation in the present, which is where we want to exert out will.
 The need to continuously reflect upon our circumstances to enable the most inclusive, adaptive and effective decision making is made necessary by the nature of the constantly changing world we live in now.